 Ultra Bright LED Lantern – Collapsible: This is a new addition to the list.
 Oh my gosh.
 I want one.
 It uses 30 different LEDS and is powered by 3 AA batteries, including rechargeables.
 Instead of a switch, you turn it on by extending the lantern from its collapsed condition.
 With a lifetime warranty and over 1,350 close to perfect ratings, I can see why this is popular.
 I love mine!

 FordEx Group 300lm Mini Cree Led Flashlight: You already know this, along with the Blocklite, is my favorite portable flashlight.
-At the time of this writing, this one is less than $3.50 with free shipping.
+At the time of this writing, this one is with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.
 Pictured is one that I own in green but they come in basic black as well as some other colors.